TTYmath/BADMM-BVP/README.md

 ## Other algorithms

-Apart from Bregman ADMM, other algorithms for BVP and QBVP have also been implemented to comparison in numerical experiments.
+Apart from Bregman ADMM, other algorithms for BVP and QBVP have also been implemented for comparison in numerical experiments.
 They are:

 'CCCP.m': Double-loop algorithm for BVP